Wadi Suq culture: History

+The first discovery of Wadi Suq period burials was made by archaeologist Karen Frifelt of the University of Aarhus.
+Frifelt had previously defined the Hafit people as a distinctive and earlier cultural epoch to the Umm Al Nar people and had linked them to Sumer through the distinctive Jemdet Nasr pottery found in Hafit burials.
+Frifelt mapped, a field of some 400 graves in the Wadi Suq, inland of Sohar in Oman.

-The transition between Umm Al Nar and Wadi Suq is thought to have taken some 200 years and more, with finds at the important Wadi Suq site of Tell Abraq in modern Umm Al Qawain showing evidence of the continuity of Umm al-Nar burials.
+The transition between Umm Al Nar and Wadi Suq is thought to have taken some 200 years and more, with finds at the important Wadi Suq site of Tell Abraq in modern Umm Al Quwain showing evidence of the continuity of Umm Al Nar burials.
+One tomb in particular, found at Qarn Al Harf in Ras Al Khaimah, clearly shows signs of both Umm Al Nar and Wadi Suq influence.

 Evidence of increased mobility among the population points to a gradual change in human habits rather than sudden change and important Wadi Suq era sites such as Tell Abraq, Ed Dur, Seih Al Harf, Shimal and Kalba show an increasing sophistication in copper and bronze ware as well as trade links both east to the Indus Valley and west to Mesopotamia.
-Wadi Suq era pottery is also seen as more refined and distinctive, with finds of painted ware common, and the development of soft-stone vessels.
+Wadi Suq era pottery is also seen as more refined and distinctive, with finds of painted ware common, as well as soft-stone vessels.

+The Wadi Suq period saw focus move away from the great ports of the coast, such as Umm Al Nar and Tell Abraq, although there are Wadi Suq constructions on top of Umm Al Nar buildings at both locations.
+And while there are extensive burials in evidence, there is little built infrastructure in evidence.
+And although there is evidence for a decline in trading links, links to ‘Tilmun’ persist, with pottery finds in Bahrain attesting to a continuation at least in regional trade.

 Studies of human remains from the period do point to a process of aridification taking place over the centuries contiguous between the Umm Al Nar and Wadi Suq periods, but do not support a sudden or cataclysmic movement or societal change rather a gradual shift in culture.
+This drop in the water table would have forced a movement of the human population towards the less arid areas around the Hajar Mountains, to the north and east, where wetter conditions prevailed and in fact – the mountains to the north, in Ras Al Khaimah and the east in Fujairah and Oman, dominate the map of known Wadi Suq burials.

 The Wadi Suq people not only domesticated camels, but there is evidence they also planted crops of wheat, barley and dates.
-A gradual shift away from coastal to inland settlements took place through the period.